Sporting Club Thamesmead F.C.: History

-In 2010 the moved from their home of Abbey Wood to Sidcup, adopting a new name, and in 2011-12 was accepted to become one of the founder members of the Kent Invicta Football League at level 10 of the English football league system for its inaugural season.
+In 2010 the Acre moved from their traditional home of Abbey Wood to Sidcup, adopting a new name, and in 2011-12 was accepted to become one of the founder members of the Kent Invicta Football League at level 10 of the English football league system for its inaugural season.

-In its penultimate season in Sidcup the Beckenham Hospitals Cup was won again in Chislehurst versus Tudor Sports.
+In its penultimate season in Sidcup the Beckenham Hospitals Cup was won again this time in Chislehurst versus Tudor Sports.

-For the 2014-15 season the club made the big step to groundshare with Thamesmead Town at their Bayliss Avenue home.
-This cemented our position in the Kent Invicta League and saw the club enter the FA Vase that season and the FA Cup the following season.
+For the 2014–15 season the club made the big step to groundshare with Thamesmead Town at their Bayliss Avenue home.
+This cemented their position in the Kent Invicta League and saw the club enter the FA Vase that season and the FA Cup the following season.

-The committee then decided to push on like never before for the 2016-17 season as another name change saw us become Sporting Club Thamesmead FC.
+The committee then decided to push on like never before for the 2016–17 season as another name change saw them become Sporting Club Thamesmead FC.
 This was to reach out even more to the local community.

 2018 saw the newly named club claim its first silverware as the Hospitals Charity Cup was won again.
 This time by beating Phoenix Sports Reserves at Park View Road.